 Asset turnover ratio = Revenue / Assets Asset turnover ratio = 246 / 205 Asset turnover ratio = 1.2

 In this case the ratio indicates that for each 1 invested in assets the business generates 1.2 in revenue.

-The asset turnover ratio will vary from industry to industry, and therefore it is important when making comparisons to determine an industry asset turnover ratio based on financial statements of businesses similar to your own.
+The asset turnover ratio will vary from industry to industry.
+Consequently it is important when making comparisons to determine an industry turnover ratio based on financial statements of businesses similar to your own.

 To illustrate the difference in the asset turnover ratio from industry to industry, the following table sets out the calculation of the ratio based on the Apple income statement. and balance sheet, and the Amazon income statement and balance sheet.

 Apple has a low asset turnover ratio and generates 0.83 in revenue for every 1 invested in assets, whereas Amazon has a higher asset turnover ratio and generates 1.85 for every 1 invested in assets.
 Generally, the lower the profit margin of the business the higher the asset turnover ratio.

 The asset turnover ratio is reported on the ratios page of the financial projections template.
 The ratio should be monitored to ensure that it is consistent with the industry in which the business operates, and shows a value which is improving over time as the business becomes more efficient, and starts to grow revenue at a faster pace than its assets.